Northern front of the Russian invasion of Ukraine: Operations in other northern regions

 On March 5, three out of four hostages who were taken by Russian troops were released, according to the head of the Romny Raion, Denys Vashchenko.
 That same day, Russian soldiers standing on the road fired at Ukrainian TDF troops at a gas station, leaving one Ukrainian soldier killed and two wounded.
 On the evening of March 5, Russian soldiers fired at two cars traveling from Sumy to Romny, in the village of Pustoviitivka.
 3 civilians were wounded, and one civilian was killed in the shooting.
-Later that evening, in the village of Skrypali in Romny raion, Ukrainian forces destroyed a Russian column, and killed an unspecified number of soldiers.
+Later that evening, in the village of Skrypali in Romny Raion, Ukrainian forces destroyed a Russian column, and killed an unspecified number of soldiers.
 In the evening between March 5 and 6, shots were fired in Pustoviitivka and Romny, with no injuries.
 The shooting in Romny, however, knocked out electricity for parts of the town.

 Lebedyn was completely cut off from electricity for the 4 and 5 of March.
 On 5 March at 7 a.m., civilians heard an air raid alarm in Lebedyn as the Russians began shelling the city.
 The explosions blew out windows in multistoried buildings.
 The artillery shelling went on all day long.
 An electric substation, the Lebedyn bakery, and a gas station were destroyed by Russian shelling.

 According to the Military Administration, Russian artillery shelling and the airstrikes of 6 March left many inhabitants of Lebedyn without electricity.
 The prosecution launched a pre-trial investigation into the destruction of the Lebedyn bakery by the strikes of Russian military planes.

 On 7 March, the electricity supply to Lebedyn was partially restored.

 On the night of 8 to 9 March, the Russian air forces attacked Lebedyn.
 Two houses in Shevchenka Street were ruined.
 Five people, two children among them, were retrieved from the debris.
 The officers of the 5th State Fire and Rescue Brigade, who were in charge that night, worked at the site from 01:45 on 9 March.

-On 11 March, Sumy Oblast Governor Dmytro Zhyvytskyy claimed that 104 Russian servicemen had been taken prisoner in the Sumy region since the invasion began.
+On 11 March, Sumy Oblast Governor Dmytro Zhyvytskyy claimed that 104 Russian servicemen had been taken prisoner in Sumy Oblast since the invasion began.

 According to Yuriy Bova, the mayor of Trostianets, Russian forces were planning to capture Lebedyn on 12 March, Okhtyrka on 13 March, and Sumy on 14 March, but were prevented from doing so by Ukrainian resistance.
 Members of the 2nd Guards Motor Rifle Division were reportedly told on 11 March that they would storm the city of Sumy, but after a company in the division rebelled two days later, all conscripts serving in its ranks were sent back into Russia.
 The Ukrainian General Staff claimed on 19 March that units of Russia's 1st Guards Tank Army were focused on surrounding Sumy, while preparing offensive operations in the areas of Trostianets, Okhtyrka, and Poltava.
 Some of the units were claimed to be planning offensives the direction of Pryluky and Kyiv.

 On the night of 11 March, the Russian troops shelled houses in Kerdylivshchyna killing two locals – Vasyl Masliuk and Valeriy Sukhanov.